-blog > Meditation and Mindfulness the Easy Way
+resources > Meditation and Mindfulness the Easy Way

-Meditation is quite simply any mechanism that quiets the mind.
 Do you enjoy cooking?
 Exercise?
 Reading books?
 Dancing?
-They are all a form of meditation – you get lost in the activity.
-You’re focused on the activity so your mind stops wandering / cycling / whatevering.
+They are all a form of meditation – you get focused on the activity at the “expense” of everything else.
+And the mind gets a break and stops wandering/cycling/whatevering.
+Cool huh?
 Any hobby is a form of meditation.
 As is prayer.
 As is yoga.
-As is guided meditation.
 As are a million other activities.
 If you don’t have something to get your mind off of the daily grind and the challenges of life – find something.
 And do it.

 Mindfulness is the act of being present in a moment and not focusing/thinking about unrelated things.
 You don’t have to work too hard at it – it’s what you do when you’re meditating.
 While engaged in your meditative activity, take note of your focus on the activity.
 Of the curiosity and engagement in the activity.
 The lack of focus on unrelated things.
 And the lack of judgement of the activity, yourself or, anything else.
 Practice doing this (taking note of your state of mind).
 Once you know it well, start practicing putting yourself in this state of mind during situations not related to meditation.
 You’re living in the moment 🙂